fenago/react-graphql-course/md/lab_2.md

 We will also implement models for our GraphQL types and cover migrations for our database.
 We need to replace our current [resolver] functions with queries via Sequelize.

-There is a lot to do here, so read on for more.